 - Cut out circles about 3 inches in diameter.

-- Place about a ½ teaspoon of plum jam in the middle, fold the opposite sides together until the edges slightly overlap, and then press them together with a fork.
+- Place about ½ teaspoon of plum butter in the middle, fold the opposite sides until the edges slightly overlap, and then press them together with a fork.

 - When you take the cookies out of the oven, let them cool down for a while, and then coat them in powdered sugar.